micoolcho/Singapore-SAFE/README.md

 # Singapore-SAFE
-This is the Singapore-friendly version of SAFE financing document open sourced by Y Combinator
+This is a Singapore-friendly version of the SAFE financing document open sourced by Y Combinator